Open Source · Apache 2.0

 Terminal

-$ warden status
+$ immunity status

 All sessions with findings (sorted by risk):